intuit-archive/ReplayZero/README.md

 If you'd like to test your own consumer of either Replay Zero streaming data or telemtry,
 1. Follow the Kinesalite docs to install then start it on `https://localhost:4567`
-2. When specifying the stream name for Replay Zero set the stream name to `kinesalite` and a special client will be constructed to connect to Kinesalite.
+2. When specifying the stream name for Replay Zero set the stream name to `replay-zero-dev` and a special client will be constructed to connect to Kinesalite.
 Replay Zero will not try to assume an IAM role for credentials with this client.
     * Stream name for HTTP data: `--stream-name` / `-s` flag
     * Stream name for telemetry: `REPLAY_ZERO_TELEMETRY_STREAM` environment variable